Skip to content

 Plots are the standard reporting tool used to visualize signal variation during a time period in the DataPortal.
 You can design a report to visualize data for multiple signals for the same time period, and/or compare an identical signal from multiple machines.

-Configure a plot by following the steps below:
+Configure a Plot by following the steps below:

 1. Select Reports from the left-hand menu to expand the DataPortal reporting menu.